aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

                  ^

     My best guess:
-        You likely forgot a comma between items in a set or dict. before the position indicated by --> and ^.
+        It is possible that you forgot a comma between items in a set or dict before the position indicated by --> and ^.